sanhaus/control-panel.en/help/api/using/privacy-management.md

 ## Creating a privacy request

+>[!CAUTION]
+>
+>The <a href="https://adobe.io/apis/cloudplatform/gdpr.html"Privacy Core Service</a> Integration is the method you should use for all access and delete requests.
+Starting 19.4, the use of the Campaign API and interface for access and delete requests is deprecated.
+For more on Campaign Standard deprecated and removed features, refer to <a href="https://helpx.adobe.com/campaign/kb/acs-deprecated-and-removed-features.html"This page</a>.

+Privacy requests are created using a POST request.

+Before creating requests, you need to define the namespace you will use.
+For more on this, refer the [Privacy management documentation](https://helpx.adobe.com/campaign/kb/acs-privacy.html#ManagingPrivacyRequests).

+The payload must contain the following parameters:

+* **name**: a unique internal name
+* **namespace**: the namespace name configured in Campaign Standard interface
+* **reconciliationValue**: the reconciliation value based on the reconciliation key defined in the namespace
+* **label**: the request label
+* **type**: the request type.
+Accepted values are "access" or "delete".
+* **regulation**: the regulation type.
+Example: "GDPR", "CCPA".
+This parameter is mandatory, and available starting Campaign Standard 19.4 release.
+If you are on an older build, you do not need to add it to your payload.

 This POST request creates a privacy request based on a email reconciliation key defined in the namespace AMCDS2:

 ```